Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-04-anchorhandling.md

 ]);
 {% endhighlight %}

-With the code above, the anchorhandler will be overridden only if the url was `/somewhere/foobar.html`.
+With the code above, the anchorhandler will be overridden only if the URL was `/somewhere/foobar.html`.